keymakercoin/keyminer/README.md

 # Keyminer BTC Collider

 Used in brute-forcing Bitcoin private keys.
 The main purpose of this project is to contribute to the effort of solving the Bitcoin puzzle transaction: A transaction with 32 addresses that become increasingly difficult to crack.
+This miner is preset to use pool.keymaker.cc for the pool address.

 ![](./keyminer.png)